jacklinke/drawio-beachy-dreams-style/README.md

 As always with neons, some colors will be less ideal for things like text or small details, so keep that in mind.

+## Using these Beachin' styles

+You can either download the [BeachDreams.drawio](https://github.com/jacklinke/drawio-beachy-dreams-style/raw/main/BeachDreams.drawio) file and open it with drawio (and simply copy/paste the styles), or use the directions below to manually add the style to your diagrams.

 ## Colors

 Here are the Colors to replicate.
 Open the Properties pane & set shadow x & y offsets to 0, shadow opacity to 100, and shadow blur to 5 to achieve the same look.